 28 – The Branch Davidian fundamentalist religious cult led by David Koresh (aka Vernon Howell), based outside Waco, Texas, is visited by the Treasury Department’s Alcohol, Tobacco and Firearms Unit (ATF) after reports of child abuse.
 Four ATF officers are killed, Koresh is wounded, and at least two of his followers are killed.
 A stand-off ensues, lasting 51 days, at the end of which the compound is burned to the ground killing 86 people, including 17 children.

-01 – The US government announce that 26.6 million low income families are now receiving food stamps.
+01 – The US government announces that 26.6 million low-income families are now receiving food stamps.
 In 1969 it was under three million.

 05 – Ben Johnson – the Canadian sprinter who was stripped of his gold medal at the 1988 Olympics – is banned from racing for life by the Amateur Athletic Association after testing positive for banned performance-enhancing drugs a second time.

 06 – More than 350 people die in a battle between Unita rebels and Angolan government forces in the city of Huambo.
 Up to 1,500 people are injured in the fighting.